bitcointranscripts/bitcointranscripts/bitcoin-explained/bitcoin-core-26-0-and-f2pool-s-ofac-compliant-mining-policy.md

 Speaker 0: 00:05:36

-Wangchun?
+Wang Chun?

 Speaker 1: 00:05:37

-Yes, who says, will disable the TX filtering patch for now until the community reaches a more comprehensive consensus on this topic.
+Yes, who says, will disable the tx filtering patch for now until the community reaches a more comprehensive consensus on this topic.
 So basically…

 Speaker 0: 00:05:46